pospi/jschema.binding/README.md

 		jQuery.post(/* some URL for updating the record */, something.getAll());
 		// ...or just the changes.
 		jQuery.post(/* some URL for updating the record */, something.getChangedAttributes());

-	}
+		// note that we would call something.changesPropagated() upon a successful POST call being completed }

 My APIs, Let Me Show You Them